markbarlow/180bpm/_drafts/blog-ideas.md

 # doubling up

+But the risk too - all must line up for one day.
+So how to hedge that?

 Many articles, you can find an opinion to suit your own needs.
 Doesn't seem to be a sweet spot where you have enough recovery and maintain your endurance levels - you're going to lose out on one or the other.